 Now, once the layers have formed, you can read the results.
 If you've got twice as much clay as sand and silt, then your ratio is 50/25/25.
 You’ll need to consider soil amendments (mixtures added to soil to improve its quality) to get the ideal ratio.

 If you've got clayey soil, for instance, you’ll need to improve your soil's drainage and aeration.
 This can be achieved by adding composted wood chips and straw.
-You can find out more here about what to add based on your soil ratio.

 It should also be noted that during this test, you can see how much organic matter your soil has.
 A lighter colored soil means less organic matter.
 Darker colored soil means more.
 If your soil is particularly light, you can consider adding organic matter (such as compost) to your soil before planting to improve the soil's quality.

 And if you've finished reading this article and it just makes you feel guilty for not having a garden at all, well then check out Robin Shreeves’s recent post about why gardening isn't for her and get rid of that guilt real fast.
 Happy gardening (or not)!